Alister Jack should resign if he can't stand up to James Cleverley, says former FM

-ALISTER Jack should resign if he can't stand up to James Cleverley over Scotland taking part in overseas work without the permission of the UK Government, according to a former Labour First Minister.
+ALISTER Jack should resign if he can't stand up to James Cleverly over Scotland taking part in overseas work without the permission of the UK Government, according to a former Labour First Minister.

 Henry McLeish called for the Scottish Secretary to "consider his position" if he couldn't persuade the Foreign Secretary to withdraw new guidance sent to UK diplomatic missions which seeks to place new conditions on Scottish ministers in their international work.